Eigenvalue analysis of the Lax operator for the one-dimensional cubic nonlinear defocusing Schr\"odinger equation: Introduction

 In the (classical) setting of decaying potentials:

-the spectral problem of the Lax operator $L$ and the associated direct/inverse scattering transform have been extensively studied in the literature, see e.g. the book \cite{AS}.
-The case with the nonzero boundary condition for $q$ at infinity:
+the spectral problem of the Lax operator $L_q$ and the associated direct/inverse scattering transform have been extensively studied in the literature, cf. the book \cite{AS}.
+If one assumes the nonzero boundary condition for $q$ at infinity: